-The department or faculty shall ensure that each graduate student has access to one or more named persons to whom he/she can turn for support, such as a Department Adviser, the head of the relevant research group, or the Director of Graduate Studies.
+The department or faculty shall ensure that each graduate student has access to one or more named persons to whom he/she can turn for support, such as a Primary or Co-Supervisor(s), Secondary Supervisor, Programme Director or the Director of Graduate Studies.
 Where there is a sole supervisor, these other sources of support, and the arrangements for providing cover during the absence of the supervisor referred to at 3 below, are especially important.